novika-lang/novika/README.md

 * The implementation is slow (very slow) and buggy.

-* The repository is unorganized, but significant progress has been made in organizing it.
+* The repository is unorganized, but there's movement slowly countering that!

 * Code is raw and naïve at times.
 Beware.
 Also it's a monument to my love for `protected getters`.